architech-boards/lora-documentation/source/hw.rst

 - NXP FXOS8700CQR1 Accelerometer and Magnetometer sensor
 - LEDs which one is used directly by KL26Z

 The Microchip RN2483 module provides LoRaWAN™ protocol connectivity using a simple UART interface.
 The NXP **MKLS26Z** is connected to the Microchip modules using the configuration 57600 8N1 without using RTS, CTS lines.
+Last version used is **1.0.1**.

 The Light Sensor is read from the ADC converter peripheral of the MKL26Z.